$n$-harmonic coordinates and the regularity of conformal mappings: Regularity of -quasiregular mappings

-In particular, the regularity of $n$-harmonic functions shows that $\phi$ is actually $C^{r+1}$ regular as a composition of $C^{r+1}$ mappings at least as long as $r$ is not an integer.
-The inverse of $\phi:(U,g)\to (V,h)$ is also Riemannian $1$-quasiconformal and thus we can apply the same argument to have the same result for $\phi^{-1}$.
+In particular, since $v$ is a $C^1$ diffeomorphism and since $n$-harmonic functions are $C^1$ regular, we see that $\phi$ is a $C^1$ map.
+By Theorem \ref{rqr} the inverse of $\phi:(U,g)\to (V,h)$ is also Riemannian $1$-quasiconformal and thus we can apply the same argument to show that $\phi^{-1}$ is $C^1$.
+Then $\phi: U \to V$ is a $C^1$ diffeomorphism, and in particular its derivative is invertible.
+Since $u = v \circ \phi$ we see that the gradient of each $u^j$ is nonvanishing in $U$, and the regularity of $n$-harmonic functions (Proposition \ref{Aharmonic_regularity}) shows that $u$ and also $\phi$ are actually $C^{r+1}$ regular at least as long as $r$ is not an integer.
 The case $r\in \N$ is handled by the exact same argument as in the proof of Theorem \ref{thm_c1_conformal_regularity}.

 II.
 One trivially has \eqref{rdif} $\implies$ \eqref{1dif} $\implies$ \eqref{weak_form}.
 Finally, a local bi-Lipschitz mapping $M\rightarrow N$ is localizable as a continuous mapping.
 Also its Jacobian determinant has locally constant sign, since the local degree of $\phi$ is constant and equals $J_\phi$ a.e. (cf.~\cite[Thm.
 3.3.4]{AstalaIwaniecMartin}).
 Since locally the Euclidean norm and the distance metric $d$ are equivalent, the coordinate representation of $\phi$ is a locally bi-Lipschitz mapping on $\R^n$ and thus belongs to the Sobolev class $W^{1,p}_{loc}$ for all $p>1$.
 Thus \eqref{weak_form} implies \eqref{1qc_anal}. \end{proof}